Animated stretch preview.

 - 3Ground both feet and lengthen upward before bending.
 Keep the chest open and the breath wide.

-- 4Hold the stretch for 60 seconds, then release gradually and notice how side body feels before repeating or switching sides.
+- 4Hold the stretch for about 30 seconds while breathing slowly, then release gradually and notice how side body feels before repeating or switching sides.

 Ground both feet and lengthen upward before bending.
 Keep the chest open and the breath wide.